phanphantz/GameDevSecretSauce/ThaiFontDoctor/README.md

 When you set a **Glyph Combination**, you specify which Thai character glyphs should pair together and the appropriate offset for each pair.
 ThaiFontDoctor then updates the **GlyphAdjustmentTable** in your **TMP_FontAsset** in real-time, making it easy to fine-tune how vowels and tone marks appear in your TMP_Text components.

-What used to be a time-consuming, manual process is now streamlined and efficient!

 ## Key Features
 Take a look at **ThaiFontDoctor.asset** for an example.
 This instance of ThaiFontDoctor's ScriptableObject already has some common GlyphCombinations for solving Thai font issues on it: